MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/android-tips.md

     If VT-x is disabled, enable it, reboot, and retry HAXM.
 For help to identify whether VT-x is enabled on your machine, use the [processor identification utility](http://www.intel.com/content/www/us/en/support/processors/processor-utilities-and-programs/intel-processor-identification-utility.html).

+    > [!NOTE]
-    >**Note**: The processor utility may mistakenly report that VT-x is not supported after switching between Hyper-V and HAXM.
+    > The processor utility may mistakenly report that VT-x is not supported after switching between Hyper-V and HAXM.

 4. Check whether you have some antivirus software (like Avast) or other software using hardware-assisted virtualization and disable or uninstall the software.
 Reboot and retry HAXM.